 Healthy Foundation Makes a Strong House

-of the tooth.
+The goal of root canal therapy is to prevent and eliminate infection at the apex (tip) of the rootof the tooth.
 Then what?
 Treating a tooth is like building a house.
 A root canal ensures the foundation is healthy, but the structure on top must be properly constructed.

-The thing to remember, then, is that even though the root canal therapy may get you out of pain, treatment isn't finished until the tooth is restored permanently.
+even though the root canal therapy may get you out of pain, treatment isn't

 Robert G. Tupac, DDS, FACP, Inc.,